Pulse Oximetry - Airssential Health Care

 Filter

-Do you know what an Oximeter does?
+Do you know what a Pulse Oximeter does?

-How does a $70 device save lives?
+How does this device save lives?